Ten Safety Tips To Follow During Wildfire Season

 10. Know when to seek medical attention.

-Please seek prompt medical attention if you develop any concerning symptoms, including shortness of breath, chest pain, wheezing, dizziness or any other red flags.
+If you have been exposed to wildfire smoke, please seek prompt medical attention if you develop any concerning symptoms, including shortness of breath, chest pain, wheezing, dizziness or any other red flags.